c-base/c-beam_ai/README.md

 2. Evaluate potential models and hardware solutions.
 3. Develop a prototype in a sandbox environment.
 4. Gradually roll out the solution across c-base.

+## Future
+1. Connection to c-beam controlling of c-base lights etc.